 You hopefully already know of the Seymour Marine Discovery Center, an incredible exhibition and research facility perched on the Westside’s coastal bluffs.
 But did you know there is an exceptionally scenic — and free to the public — garden just behind the center?
 You can stroll a seaside path that leads you through beds of flowering native plants and delivers knockout views of the wild Pacific.

 Tucked between the classroom buildings of Cabrillo College sits an historic mansion that hides an upscale student-run restaurant.
 Pino Alto offers guests a chance to dine in this striking Mission style structure built in 1911 as a grand summer home for the Sesnon Family.
 Outside, a pleasant terrace allows for al fresco dining.
-Note that the restaurant is open for lunch and dinner during Spring and Fall semesters only (currently open through May 6th, 2016).
+Note that the restaurant is open for lunch and dinner during Spring and Fall semesters only.
 There are no formal tours of the house itself but guests are welcome to visit Monday through Friday during normal business hours.
 If you’re planning a wedding, you may also want to check out this hidden jewel.

 All photos by Garrick Ramirez